How Many Relationships Fail [Breakup Statistics]

 1. When your partner starts flaunting flaws more often

-2. After intense feelings of love faints that otherwise supress activity in the part of the brain responsible for critical thinking
+2. After intense feelings of love faints that otherwise suppress activity in the part of the brain responsible for critical thinking

 4. When reality and everyday tasks set in